Materials and curriculum for introducing children to birds

 We have produced a handy pocket guide to birds of the Indian peninsula to fill this need.
 The pocket guide folds into a size of 3.5" x 8.5", features 135 familiar birds, and is laminated for protection.
 The featured species have been divided into 5 categories based on habitat (eg. Wetland Birds) and Behaviour (eg. Ground-feeding Birds), with winter visitors and Western Ghats species marked separately.
 Illustrations of birds have been used with permission from "Birds of the Indian Subcontinent" by Richard Grimmett, Carol Inskipp and Tim Inskipp.

-The pocket guide is available for purchase.
+Both pocket guides are available for purchase.
 Please click here for details.